NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/aop_refl_xarray_classification.md

 Finally we can look at the available NEON hyperspectral reflectance data, which are delivered as 1 km by 1 km hdf5 files (also called tiles) over the site.
 The next figure we make will make it clear why the files are called tiles.
 First, we will determine the available reflectance data, and then pull in some metadata shapefiles from another L3 AOP data product, derived from the lidar data.

 NEON hyperspectral reflectance data are currently available under two different revisions, as AOP is in the process of implementing a BRDF (Bidirectional Reflectance Distribution Function), but this has not been applied to the full archive of data yet.
-These data product IDs are DP3.30006.001 (directional surface reflectance), and DP3.30006.002 (bidirectional surface reflectance).
+These data product IDs are <a href="https://data.neonscience.org/data-products/DP3.30006.001" target=_blank>DP3.30006.001</a> (directional surface reflectance), and <a href="https://data.neonscience.org/data-products/DP3.30006.002" target=_blank>DP3.30006.002</a> (bidirectional surface reflectance).
 The bidirectional surface reflectance data include BRDF and topographic corrections, which helps correct for differences in illumination throughout the flight.

 ### 3.1 Find available data
 Let's see what data are available at the SERC site for each of these data products using the `neonutilities` `list_available_dates` function as follows: